sam-shock924/sam-shock924/README.md

 Web Developer
 -------------

 I've been on my coding journey for about 2 years, focusing on the front-end.
-I'm currently digging deep with React and loving it!
+I have a strong understanding of React, and I'm currently working on integrating my knowledge of that into learning Express.js and SQL databases!

 * 🌍  I'm based in the Philadelphia area
 * ✉️  You can contact me [here](mailto:sam.shock924@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning Express and SQL!

 ### Skills